gabriel1322/Experiments/README.md

 <h3>Federated Learning</h3>

 <p>
-  Experiments are conducted on pre-processed datasets like EMNIST and CIFAR-10 with a federated learning setup involving 100 clients.
+  Experiments are conducted on the pre-processed datasets EMNIST and CIFAR-100 with a federated learning setup involving 100 clients.
 </p>